mchampine/merkl/README.md

     (prove-leaf stream index)))
 ```

-Use prove-leaf (via get-proof which wraps the file open) to create a proof for the leaf at index 2 in the stream:
+Prove-leaf creates a proof for the leaf at index 2 in the stream.
+For convenience, use the get-proof utility function above, which just wraps the file open.

 ```clojure
 (def test-proof (get-proof "data/blks3.dat" 2))